nmljourn124/final_project/README.md

 ## Wrapping It Up
 Overall, there was a lot of insight drawn from analyzing this dataset.
 The information that I found made me question the way our society views, uses, and values higher education.
-These are some of the questions I pondered.
+These are some of the questions I pondered that were not able to be answered with this dataset.
 I hope you reflect on them as well.
 * What does this dataset say about the *value* of each major?
 (This of course can differ based on tuition cost, amongst other factors)
 * What careers are deemed to be "more valuable" because they get paid more?
 * Does the proposed median earnings of a major affect the major that students choose?